 Read aloud-or make a phone call and check up on a neighbor.
 One person needed a ride to and from the doctor for treatment, another just needed someone to retrieve her walker from her basement, another needed a ride to a meeting at night.
 All kinds of neighborly help is possible: someone to walk the dog or water the plants.
 Or someone who enjoys walking, going to the movies or doing a puzzle together.
 Sociability is a big part of SSIP209.

 We recommend services providers such as contractors, handymen, electricians, yard men who offer our group discounts.
-We also offer discounts on bus trips to museums and cultural events.
 What we also discovered was that, in getting together regularly, we’re always exchanging information that is making our lives easier and more enjoyable.

 Once a week–9:30 a.m. we gather at a local coffee shop for coffee and a chat for about an hour.
 Every Monday, from 2 to 3, we have a Yoga Class (small fee) at the Marbletown Community Center.
-We also meet there on the third Thursday of the month, from 2 to 4 for all kinds of games (bridge, scrabble, etc. Our members also celebrate birthdays of the month.
+We also meet there on the third Thursday of the month, from 2 to 4 for all kinds of games (bridge, scrabble, etc).
+Every Friday, we meet early for a walk.
+Our members also celebrate birthdays of the month.
 The regular business meetings are usually held at lunchtime on the second Saturday of the month.
 Call 845-706-0182 for further information.